Person Centred Planning and Support Services for Young People with Complex Needs

 - Social Care Staff

 - Transition Coordinators

 - An introduction to the person centred planning tools

-- MAPS and PATH live demonstrations of both tools in action followed by real time coaching of facilitation skills.
+- PATH live demonstration in action followed by real time coaching of facilitation skills.

 We would stress that this is an introductory day and that participants will be expected to make plans for their own follow up and further practice of the tools covered in the course of the day.